 GeneCards Summary for ADSSL1 Gene

 ADSSL1 (Adenylosuccinate Synthase Like 1) is a Protein Coding gene.
-Among its related pathways are Metabolism and Metabolism.
-GO annotations related to this gene include GTP binding and phosphate ion binding.
+Diseases associated with ADSSL1 include Myopathy, Distal, 5 and Myopathy.
+Among its related pathways are Metabolism and Purine metabolism.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and GTPase activity.
 An important paralog of this gene is ADSS.

 UniProtKB/Swiss-Prot for ADSSL1 Gene

 Component of the purine nucleotide cycle (PNC), which interconverts IMP and AMP to regulate the nucleotide levels in various tissues, and which contributes to glycolysis and ammoniagenesis.
-Catalyzes the first committed step in the biosynthesis of AMP from IMP (By similarity).
+Catalyzes the first committed step in the biosynthesis of AMP from IMP.